What IT to bring to campus

 Your PC/laptop needs current anti-virus software with regular system updates.

 You can borrow a Windows laptop in the Templeman Library and Drill Hall Library.

 Get free anti-virus software and advice to help you not fall for email scams: protect yourself from online threats

 Canterbury campus residents

-You will need a network/Ethernet cable
+You need a network/Ethernet cable

+Bring a network/Ethernet cable to use the wired internet in your bedroom.
 Wired internet is essential for studying, watching TV or gaming (see our games consoles advice).
 It's fast and reliable as there's no risk of interference.

 To use the internet on your TV you'll need a network/Ethernet cable.
 You need your own TV licence to cover your room.